 Condition: We have to train ourselves to live a godly life.
 We are not going to wake up godly one day simply because we are aging or because we want it.
 Once we have decided that we are going to live godly and we are acquiring our tools, we have to condition our minds, hearts, wills, and bodies to live in godliness.
 We have to put that knowledge that we acquire to the test and start gaining wisdom.
 When you train for a race, you must condition your body with training so that you do not give up after a short distance but you are prepared for the long haul (1 Timothy 4:7).

 Endure: Once we have resolved to live a godly life, and we have acquired the tools to live godly, and we have trained ourselves to not give up and to continue going, we must learn to endure.
 Endurance is something that we grow into, not something that we receive right away.
 Just as conditioning our bodies takes time, endurance takes patience and steadfastness under burdens and trials.
 Each time we successfully endure a small track, God gifts us the opportunity to build endurance with a greater section of track.
 We need all four parts to win our race (James 1:12-28; 1 Corinthians 10:13; Hebrews 10:36).

 We would love to take you through our discipleship series and help you better understand the fundamentals of the Christian life.
 Through our discipleship series, we teach you how to have a stronger foundation using the Bible as our primary text.
 The Bible gives us the tools that we need in order to understand how to daily live a successful Christian life.

-Anyone who is part of our discipleship series can take the yearly memorization challenge.
+Anyone can take the yearly memorization challenge.
 Each year we commit to memorizing God's Word so that we can hide it in our hearts (Psalm 119:11) and use it in our lives.
-We have two separate challenges: one for children in 1st grade through 5th grade and one for 6th graders through adults.
+Consider taking the challenge!